-- Provide a detailed written explanation to the Dean of Education explaining the conditions that caused the original withdrawal or termination, and how those conditions have been resolved so that a student can reliably and successfully continue the program of study; - Be evaluated by an instructor and/or Program Director to assess retained theory and clinical/lab skills and pass the re-admission examinations, if returning past 180 days; - Only one readmission request to a program will be considered and may be allowed.
+- Provide a detailed written explanation to the Dean of Education explaining the conditions that caused the original withdrawal or termination, and how those conditions have been resolved so that a student can reliably and successfully continue the program of study; - Be evaluated by an instructor and/or Program Director to assess retained theory and clinical/lab skills and pass the re-admission examinations, if returning past 180 days; or deemed appropriate to ensure skill set and theory knowledge is maintained. - Only one readmission request to a program will be considered and may be allowed.